SrivathsanNayak/Calculator/README.md

 # Calculator

+In this project, I created a calculator using HTML, CSS and JS.

-Working on a JS-based calculator as a part of The Odin Project.
+This was made under The Odin Project.

-Project under construction.
+It was challenging but fun, and I learnt about color themes.

+Tried implementing a horrible-looking dark mode.

+You can view the project here: [Calculator](https://srivathsannayak.github.io/Calculator/)